graezykev/ts-eslint-standard-js/steps.md

 ## Conclusion

-Now you have a somewhat robust toolchain of linting and formatting your code.
+Now you have a somewhat robust toolchain for linting and formatting your code.

 Your Codes of **TypeScript and JavaScript**, writing features using **React and React Hooks**, will all be ensured through **Checking and Formatting CLI scripts** and **Checking and Formatting editor tools**.

+The **TypeScript and JavaScript** code, including features developed with **React and React Hooks**, will be **validated and formatted** using **CLI scripts and editor tools**.

-And we also have a way to **self-customize** the rules of React and React Hooks, or extend your own rules.
+We also provide a method to **customize** the rules for React and React Hooks or to extend them with your own rules.

-Next step, you may need to integrate your Linting scripts with your Git Hooks or CI/CD flows.
-For Git Hooks, I have another post elaborating on the steps, check it out if you want.
+Next, you may want to integrate your linting scripts with your Git Hooks or CI/CD workflows.
+For Git Hooks, I have another post that elaborates on the steps.
+Check it out if you're interested.

 [How to Normalise Your Git Commit and Push Processes](https://github.com/graezykev/normalise-your-git-commit-and-push/blob/main/steps.md)